originalfoo/AutoRepair/Incompatible/Incompatible/Replacements/README.md

 Rather than just unsubbing broken mods, we try to replace them with better equivalents so the user doesn't lose functionality they had become accustomed to.

-By default, users will only be prompted to "upgrade" to a replacement mod if a mod they are currently using is known to be broken.
-This ensures we don't unnecessarily cull "working" (from user perspective) mods.
+By default, users will only be prompted to "upgrade" to a replacement mod if a mod they are currently using is known to be broken or obsolete.
+This ensures we don't unnecessarily cull "working" mods.
 The user can override the default behaviour in the mod options.

 ## Choosing replacements

-For a given broken mod, there are sometimes multiple equivalents to choose from.
-In such cases, we have to determine which mod(s) are going to be best for the end-user based on a number of criteria, such as:
+For a given broken mod, there are sometimes multiple replacements to choose from.
+In such cases, we have to determine which mod(s) are suitable for the majority of end-users, based on a number of criteria such as:

 * Is it reliable?
 * Is it easy to use?